-Civil firearms
+Civilian firearms

-Licences from the ISP are required for exports of civil firearms (hunting and sport shooting weapons), parts for firearms and ammunition for these weapons outside the EU.

-Examination of exports of civil firearms to countries outside the EU takes place in accordance with Regulation (EU) No 258/2012 of the European Parliament and of the Council of 14 March 2012 implementing Article 10 of the UN Protocol against the Illicit Manufacturing of and Trafficking in Firearms, Their Parts and Components and Ammunition, supplementing the United Nations Convention against Transnational Organized Crime (UN Firearms Protocol), and establishing export authorisation, and import and transit measures for firearms, their parts and components and ammunition, and in accordance with the Military Equipment Act (1992:1300).
-This does not, however, apply to exports of smooth-bore shotguns and parts and ammunition for such weapons, and assessment therefor only takes place according to the EU Regulation mentioned.
+Licences from the ISP are required for exports of civilian firearms (hunting and sport shooting weapons), parts for firearms and ammunition for these weapons outside the EU.
+The assessment of exports of civilian firearms to non-EU countries is carried out both under Council Regulation (EU) No 258/2012 implementing Article 10 of the UN Protocol on the Illicit Manufacturing of and Trafficking in Firearms, Their Parts and Components and Ammunition and under the War Material Act (1992:1300).
+This does not, however, apply to exports of smooth-bore shotguns and parts and ammunition for such weapons, and assessment therefore only takes place according to the EU Regulation mentioned.